Trusted Child Custody Lawyers In Edmonton

 If an agreement can still not be reached, then the courts will list the matter for a final hearing.
 At this hearing, the courts will consider all the evidence before them and reach a decision on child custody.
 This decision will be recorded in a court order and will be binding upon the parents.

-If you are considering proceeding through the family court for your child custody or are already involved in court proceedings, then contact us today for a free initial consultation.
+If you are considering proceeding through the family court for your child custody or are already involved in court proceedings, then contact us today for a consultation.
 Our family lawyers can assist you in any stage of your child custody matter.